2つのつるはし

 思う、仮想大越国家などで事実不明の中、一見一つの傾向の栄誉があるようにも思えてしまう不明な時の中で戒めの思いを考えるべきであろうという発想が込められています。

-That night, the man fell into a deep sleep.
+That day, the man fell into a deep sleep.

 In his dreams, he had a dream.

-His ancestors had a vertical diamond symbol; when he asked why it was a diamond, they said they didn't know.
+His ancestors had a vertical diamond symbol; when he asked why it was ♦, they said they didn't know.

-Seeing the diamond symbol, the man decided to use his pickaxe to mine for diamonds.
+the man suddenly decided to use his pickaxe to excavate diamonds.

-Day after day, he searched for diamonds, smashing countless rocks, searching for caves where crystals were said to be, digging underground and in rivers with his pickaxe.
+day after day, he searched for diamonds, smashing countless rocks, searching for caves where crystals were said to be, digging through the ground and rivers with his pickaxe,

-Finally, 365 days and 7 days passed.
-The man, who had been surviving by selling the beautiful stones he found, had his only pickaxe break at the wooden joint that day.
-He collapsed to the ground and said,
+365 days and 7 days passed.
+The man, who had been making a living by selling other beautiful stones he found, had his only pickaxe break at the wooden joint that day.
+He finally collapsed to the ground and cried out:

-After repairing his pickaxe, he returned home dejected, only to be visited by an officer.
+Dejected, he returned home and repaired his pickaxe.
+Shortly after, an officer visited his house.
 The man's name was Obuichi.
-He seemed to be a prominent figure with a long history.
+He seemed to be a prominent local figure with a long history.
 Obuichi said to the man:

-There are no diamonds in this land either.
-You foolishly search for diamonds that don't exist, but they don't exist in this country.
+There are no diamonds in this land that you are looking for.
+You are foolishly searching for a diamond that doesn't exist, but it doesn't exist in this country.
 Why don't you look for another job?
-I came here today because I wanted to tell you this, since I've always seen you like this.
+I came here today because I wanted to tell you this, as I've always seen you struggling."

-The man was devastated by this news and became withdrawn.
+The man was devastated by this and became withdrawn.

 Fourteen days later…